raymondlowe/cave-worksite/quality/adsense_review_sop.md

 - Create new pages if necessary based on template (`cp inside.dwt newpage.html`)
     - Use the writing style guidelines to ensure consistency BE VERBOSE, USE FULL SENTENCES AND PARAGRAPHS, DON'T USE BULLETS OR LISTS

+   - You CANNOT CHANGE CONTENT OUTSIDE OF THE EDITABLE REGIONS - it will just be overwritten!
+   - Do not try to do any edits to .html files outside of the EditableRegion areas!
+   - You can't make this site fully responsive, just don't try!